501 Leaves of Absence, All Staff

 (a) Eligible employees will receive 95% of normal salary less applicable Employment Insurance (E.I.) maternity or parental benefits for a maximum period of seventeen (17) weeks from the commencement of the leave.
 An employee who receives paid parental leave benefits must not receive other earnings or payments, such that his or her combined income (including E.I. maternity leave benefits, supplementary payments from the University and other earnings) exceeds 95% of normal weekly earnings.

-E.I. does not provide benefits for the first two weeks of Paid Parental/Adoption Leave.
+As per the January 1, 2017 legislative change, E.I. does not provide benefits for the first week of Paid Parental/Adoption Leave.
 However, the University provides eligible employees with 95% of their normal salary during this period.
-For the remaining 15 weeks of your Paid Parental/Adoption Leave, eligible employees receive 95% of their normal salary less applicable E.I. maternity or parental benefits.
+For the remaining 16 weeks of your Paid Parental/Adoption Leave, eligible employees receive 95% of their normal salary less applicable E.I. maternity or parental benefits.

 As indicated above, an employee must be receiving E.I. benefits to qualify for supplementary payments from the University.
 The processing of an E.I. application may take as long as one month.
 However, during this processing period, the University will advance payments based on the assumption that the employee will be declared eligible to receive E.I. benefits.
 In the event that an employee does not demonstrate receipt of E.I. benefits to Human Resources within six weeks of commencing the leave, however, advance payments will be automatically terminated, and the employee will be required to repay the University for all payments received in association with this leave.